All Products

 Volume

-1. On the Deployments page, click the application name.
+1. On the Deployments page, click the name of the application.

-The Deployment created according to the example above contains two pods, both of which mount the same CPFS file system.
-You can verify this in the following ways:
+The Deployment created in the example contains two pods.
+Both pods mount the same CPFS file system.
+You can verify this setup as follows:

-• Recreate the Deployment, and then check whether the data in the file system still exists in the newly created pods to verify persistent storage.
+To verify persistent storage, restart the Deployment and then check that the data in the file system exists in the new pod.

 kubectl get pod | grep cpfs-test